Understanding your blood pressure numbers

-According to Dr. Marin Nishimura, a board-certified cardiologist affiliated with Sharp Community Medical Group, we should listen to our hearts to make sure they’re healthy.
+According to Dr. Seemal Mumtaz, a cardiothoracic surgeon with Sharp Community Medical Group and affiliated with Sharp Grossmont Hospital, we should listen to our hearts to make sure they’re healthy.
 This means recognizing the symptoms of heart disease, the No. 1 killer of women in the U.S.

 Common heart disease symptoms include the following: